Ngspice

-Ngspice is an open-source mixed-level/mixed-signal electronic circuit simulator.
+Ngspice (named after SPICE with the ng prefix originally meaning "next generation") is an open-source mixed-level/mixed-signal electronic circuit simulator.
 It is a successor of the latest stable release of Berkeley SPICE, version 3f.5, which was released in 1993.
 A small group of maintainers and the user community contribute to the ngspice project by providing new features, enhancements and bug fixes.

 Ngspice is based on three open-source free-software packages: Spice3f5, Xspice and Cider1b1: